hylimo/hylimo/website/docs/sequence.md

 }
 ```

-Unfortunately, as you need to know both start and end to create a frame, frames will always need to be the most recent component and thus hide any underlying element.
+Unfortunately, as the frame must be declared last, frames will always need to be the most recent component and thus hide any underlying element from being selected in the UI.\
-We haven't found a better way around that yet.
+We haven't found a way around that yet.\
-If you want to graphically edit i.e. a message below a frame, please comment out the frame and then edit the message for the time being.
+If you want to graphically edit i.e. a message inside a frame, please comment out the frame and then edit the message for the time being.

 ### Nested Frames